-The People’s Republic of China joins the rank of nations with atomic bomb capability, after a successful nuclear test on this day in 1964.
-China is the fifth member of this exclusive club, joining the United States, the Soviet Union, Great Britain, and France.
+The People’s Republic of China joins the rank of nations with atomic bomb capability, after a successful nuclear test on October 16, 1964.
+China is the fifth member of this exclusive club, joining the United States, the Soviet Union, Great Britain and France.

 U.S. officials were not terribly surprised by the test; intelligence reports since the 1950s indicated that China was working to develop an atomic bomb, possibly aided by Soviet technicians and scientists.
 Nevertheless, the successful test did cause concern in the U.S. government.
 During the early 1960s, China took a particularly radical stance that advocated worldwide revolution against the forces of capitalism, working strenuously to extend its influence in Asia and the new nations of Africa.
 The test, coming just two months after the Tonkin Gulf Resolution (a congressional resolution giving President Lyndon B. Johnson the power to respond to communist aggression in Vietnam) created a frightening specter of nuclear confrontation and conflict in Southeast Asia.